zhy6a/zhy6a.github.io/_pages/about.md

-🌟🌟 I'm open to any possible discussions or collaborate opportunities.
-If you're interested in working with me, don't hesitate to drop me an email!
+🌟🌟 If you are interested in collaborating with me, don't hesitate to drop me an email!

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->